South Puget Sound Regional History Day

 Coordinators: Jim Sawatzki and Joshua Murphy

 Registration due, papers due, and websites locked: Friday, February 22.

 Event Location: Green River Community College, Auburn, WA

 Counties Included: King County south of Interstate 90 to the county border, Pierce, Thurston

 Through your hard work and dedication, you have demonstrated a drive and a passion for your topic.
 You have not only completed a National History Day project, but you have gone above and beyond and shined against your competition.
 Now begins the process of competing at the South Puget Sound Regional History Competition.

 - Students will register individually in the contest and will be prompted as to whether they are individuals or part of a team.

-- All Historical Paper need to be converted to PDF and uploaded to their registration.
+- All Historical Papers need to be converted to PDF format and uploaded to their registration.

 - The Weebly computer lock operates on East Coast time, so website and registration locks will occur at 9 PM Pacific Standard Time.